gilch/hissp/docs/macro_tutorial.rst

 We can change the expression,
 but we've hardcoded the parameters to it.
-The fixed name is fine as long as we don't have to nest them, but what if needed two?
+The fixed name is fine as long as we don't have to nest them, but what if needed two parameters?
+Seriously, close your eyes and think about it for at least fifteen seconds before moving on to the next paragraph.
+Don't generalize before we have examples to work with.

 You might already guess how we might do this: